A lawyer can review and research your trademark to determine if it can be protected. If needed, they can also advise on changes.

 Sign your Legal Services Agreement

 Within 2 business days you’ll receive an email asking you to sign a Legal Services Agreement.
 This agreement outlines the work that the lawyer will complete on your behalf and makes your work together official.

 Soon after signing your Legal Services Agreement, you’ll be matched with a trademark lawyer.
 You’ll receive their contact information by email and they’ll also give you a call to get things started.
 During your consultation, your lawyer will help determine how to file your trademark(s) to give you the best chance of approval.

 Your trademark lawyer will conduct a federal and state search for conflicting marks, draft your application and file it on your behalf.

 Your application is filed!

-After your trademark application has been submitted, the USPTO typically takes 6-9 months to review your application and render a decision.
-If the USPTO has questions, the lawyer will correspond with them on your behalf.
+After your trademark application has been submitted, the USPTO typically takes 6-9 months to review your application.

 It depends.
 Since 2019, any person whose permanent residence is outside the U.S. and/or any company with its headquarters outside the U.S. and its territories is required to have a licensed U.S. attorney represent them.
 For everyone else, the USPTO allows you to submit a trademark application on your own, but strongly encourages you to hire a U.S.-licensed attorney who specializes in trademark law.

-When you buy a trademark package through Rocket Lawyer, you’ll be hiring a licensed trademark attorney in accordance with the USPTO recommendation and requirement, if it applies to you.
+When you buy a registered trademark application package through Rocket Lawyer, you’ll be hiring a licensed trademark attorney in accordance with the USPTO recommendation and requirement, if it applies to you.